Progress toward a fairer Australia for Animals

 Progress so far:

-• NSW committed $21M in its 2023/24 budget to improving its animal welfare framework, including establishing an Independent Office of Animal Welfare.
+NSW committed $25.3 million in funding across 2024/26 to improve its animal welfare framework, including $4 million to support the establishment of an Independent Office of Animal Welfare.

 Together, we can continue to push for crucial legislative changes.